jeremylaratro/jeremylaratro.github.io/CS/articles/oscp.md

 Short-Term Goals:
- - Find a job in an offensive security role.
-My passions lie specifically in IoT and netpen, but I value learning new things and am always open to new opportunities.
+ - Find a job in an offensive security role

 Long-Term Goals:
  - Red Team - IoT, hardware, netpen -- ideally one that incorporates physical pentesting as well.
  - security clearance
- - Master's Degree and ultimately a managerial infosec position
+ - Master's Degree